nios-students/docs/wiki/FAQ'S.md

 # Where are the practical examination held?

 Ans: Practical examinations for Public examinations are normally held in the respective AIs, where the learner gets enrolled.
-If your AI/Study centre is inactive or closed another centre will be allocated to you.
+If your AI/Study Centre is inactive or closed another centre will be allocated to you.

 # Will my marks be carried forward?